Hello & Welcome to PubhD Sheffield!

 What's in it for me?

 If you volunteer to be a speaker, then you will gain public engagement experience by explaining your work in an easy to understand and entertaining way.
-As a reward for delivering a great talk, you may gain a free drink of your choice, funded by audience donations.

 I want to talk, but I'm very nervous/have no data/have just started my PhD